Theatrhythm Final Fantasy: Development and release

 Theatrhythm Final Fantasy was proposed by Square Enix's Ichiro Hazama after working in the film Final Fantasy VII: Advent Children.
 It was originally envisioned for the Nintendo DS but development faced difficulties due to the console's limitations.
-Upon seeing the Nintendo 3DS, Hazama once again gave his idea to his superior Tetsuya Nomura and the company Indieszero, which resulted in the production for the game on the Nintendo 3DS.
+Upon seeing the Nintendo 3DS, Hazama once again gave his idea to his superior Tetsuya Nomura, which resulted in the production for the game on the Nintendo 3DS.
+While the work title in the proposal file was Final Fantasy in Music, the current title, Theatrhythm, was suggested by Nomura.
+Development was split between independent developers indieszero and Tokyo-based developer sAs.

 For the music selection, the Square Enix staff made a music survey during development of Dissidia Final Fantasy although most of the chosen songs were from Final Fantasy VII.
 All the songs were included in their original versions with the exception of the "Gurugu Volcano" from the first Final Fantasy which is based on the PlayStation release since the original version was shorter.
 The idea of using the gods Chaos and Cosmos from Dissidia was proposed by Nomura as both Hazama and he had worked in such game and wanted to continue using them.

 The trademark "Theatrhythm" was filed near the end of E3 2011 by Square Enix.
 Theatrhythm Final Fantasy was officially announced for release exclusively on the Nintendo 3DS handheld game console in the Japanese manga anthology Weekly Shōnen Jump.
-It was originally announced for release only in Japan.
+The game was originally announced for release only in Japan.
 Square Enix Japan created an official website to promote the game.
-Rumours came up that Theatrhythm Final Fantasy would be developed by Jupiter; however, it was later confirmed on the official website that it would be developed by Indieszero.
-The character and monster designs are designed by MonsterOctopus, who also designed the Kingdom Hearts avatars found in Kingdom Hearts Mobile and Kingdom Hearts Re:Coded.
+Rumours came up that Theatrhythm Final Fantasy would be developed by Jupiter, but was later confirmed on the official website that it would be developed by Indieszero.
+The character and monster designs are designed by MonsterOctopus, who also designed the Kingdom Hearts avatars found in Kingdom Hearts Mobile and Re:Coded.